giantswarm/docs/src/content/ui-api/gsctl/delete-endpoint.md

 # `gsctl delete endpoint`

-The `gsctl delete endpoint` command deletes a Giant Swarm API endpoint that you previously used from your local gsctl configuration file.
+The `gsctl delete endpoint` command deletes a Giant Swarm REST API endpoint that you previously used from your local gsctl configuration file.

 ## Usage